-We’re introducing three new Git-related features to enhance our integration with Github:
+We’re introducing three new Git-related features to enhance our integration with source control tools:

-Git Ignore: Now in your Query Tab Settings you can toggle on Git Ignore so that your queries won’t be committed to your repo.
-Up until now, when you had the Github integration set up, all executed queries were automatically committed.
+Git Ignore: Now in your Query Tab Settings you can toggle off Auto Commit so that your queries won’t be committed to your repo.
+Up until now, when you had one of our Git integrations set up, all executed queries were automatically committed.

-Manual Commit: When Git Ignore is toggled on, override this with a Manual Commit.
+Manual Commit: When Auto Commit is toggled off, override this with a Manual Commit.

 Commit Messages: Meaningful navigation of your query version history is important as the SQL changes over time.
-With Commit Messages you’ll be able to give more context around the edits you make.
+When you are manually committing your SQL, add Commit Messages to give more context around the edits you make.

 Limitless data points in Charts

 Chart visualizations now support an unlimited amount of rows.
 Moreover, you can also zoom into a sub-section of the results to take a closer look.

 Local History (AKA Git Diff) for Queries

 Those familiar with Git commands and version control will know “Git Diff“, which lets you compare the differences between two commits